 Best Scenic Spots on Drive Around Lake Tahoe

 Lake Tahoe is one of my favorite vacation destinations in the world.
-No matter how many times you’ve visited, that first view you get of the lake is one you’ll never forget: it’s simply breathtaking.
-Lake Tahoe is the largest alpine lake in North America, & one of the deepest, second only to Crater Lake in Oregon.
-On my recent drive from California to Oregon, we stopped at Tahoe after visiting Mammoth ~ & drove around the entire lake, which is a 72-mile circuit.
-I had my puppy Charlie with me, & we found some of the best scenic spots to stop on a drive around Lake Tahoe ~ to get all the best views of the lake!
+No matter how many times you’ve been, that first view you get of the lake is one you’ll never forget: it’s breathtaking.
+Lake Tahoe is the largest alpine lake in North America, & one of the deepest: second only to Crater Lake in Oregon.
+On a recent drive from California to Oregon, we stopped at Tahoe after visiting Mammoth ~ & drove around the entire lake, a 72-mile circuit.
+I had my puppy Charlie with me, & we found some of the best scenic spots to stop on a drive around Lake Tahoe, getting all the best views of the lake…

 Map of Scenic Stops on Tahoe Drive